 This App Makes Managing Your Finances Easy — Start Budgeting Today >>

-The road to get here was strewn with bad money choices.
+The road to my money mistakes was strewn with bad financial choices.
 I took out too many student loans in school and blew a lot of that money on unnecessary things.
 With my husband, I bought a house on a zero-down VA loan because I thought it was a better option than a mortgage with a down payment.
 I then moved across the country, away from this house, to a new place I’d never been with no job lined up.
 Between my husband and me, we spent an average of $1,475 a month on food for nearly 10 years.

 When we moved across the country, I was forced to take a demeaning job cleaning dirty lab animal cages because there were no other options, and I had to pay the bills.
 But it made no dent in our mountain of debt.